rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 Connection
 ^^^^^^^^^^
 Functions that are related to the supervision system connection is handled here.
-RSMPGS2 is acting as a client when it comes to recieving data, alarms etc. But in connection terms, it is a server (TCP socket server).
+RSMPGS2 is acting as a client when it comes to receiving data, alarms etc. But in connection terms, it is a server (TCP socket server).

 The reason for this is that it´s easier to configure a firewall which is